 - Reduced caffeine – There are some preliminary connections between caffeine intake and tinnitus (ringing in the ears).
 Since tinnitus and vertigo are symptoms that often occur together, you may want to limit your caffeine intake.

-- Cut out artificial sweeteners – It seems that the only things worse for you than sugar are the artificial substitutes that man has come up with.
+- Cut out artificial sweeteners –The only things worse than sugar are the artificial substitutes that man has come up with.
 These produce lots of fluid in the body and may make vertigo worse.

-- Cut out anything you are allergic or sensitive too – The fastest way to increase fluid levels and inflammation in the body is to eat or drink something that your body views as an invader.
-You may need to try an exclusion diet to find out what products cause a reaction for you.
+- Cut out anything you are allergic or sensitive too – You may need to try an exclusion diet to find out what products cause a reaction for you.
 Then, avoid them.

 Habits that May Contribute to Vertigo

 You may also be able to reduce the frequency and severity of vertigo by making a few lifestyle adjustments.
 Here are some common habits that increase the likelihood of experiencing vertigo.